Algorithmic Shortlisting in Participatory Budgeting: Preliminaries

-\textbf{Wrocław Dataset.} For the city of Wrocław, we obtained all data from the Pabulib repository \citep{FaliszewskiEtAlIJCAI2023}.
-Our analysis focuses on the PB elections held in 2016 and 2017, during which 52 and 50 projects, respectively, were short-listed and submitted to public vote for a total budget of about 4 M zł.\footnote{At the time of writing, 1 zł = 0.23 \euro.} The Pabulib repository includes detailed individual-level voting preferences, with each voter selecting between 1 and 3 projects.
-This allowed us to reconstruct the aggregated number of votes per project.
-It is important to note that Pabulib includes demographic information about voters; however, to ensure consistency with the Toulouse dataset and to maintain a privacy-preserving approach, we removed all demographic features from our analysis.
+For the city of Toulouse, our analysis focuses on the PB campaigns held in 2022 and 2024, during which 200 and 183 projects, respectively, were short-listed and submitted for public voting.
+For the city of Wroclaw, our analysis focuses on the PB elections held in 2016, 2017, and 2018, during which 52, 50, and 39 projects, respectively, were short-listed and submitted to public vote.
+It is important to note that the Wroclaw dataset in Pabulib includes some demographic information about voters which we removed to ensure consistency.
+Finally, for the city of Warszawa, our analysis focuses on the PB campaigns held from 2021 to 2024, during which 106, 129, 138, and 118 projects, respectively, were short-listed and submitted to public vote.
+Table \ref{tab:participation_summary} provides details of the mentioned campaigns.\footnote{We converted budgets to euros using the 2026 exchange rate of 1 zł = 0.24 \euro.}

-Interestingly, voters in Toulouse voted in average by 2.8 projects while voters in Wrocław by only 2 projects.
-Additionally, note that the budget in Toulouse is roughly 8 times the budget in Wrocław.
-Regarding average project's cost, both cities present similar values.